 You may have heard that applying to college during the binding Early Decision round could give your child a big admission bump.
 Looking at the Early Decision/Regular Decision stats that Jennie Kent and I release each year, it’s apparent that many institutions have a significantly higher admit rate during this round than during the Regular Decision round.

-Sorting the “ED to RD Acceptance Ratio” column in our Excel chart, we learn that a few of the biggest outliers are Northwestern, Tufts, Dartmouth, Claremont McKenna, Middlebury, Brown, and Colby, all with ED acceptance rates at least three times higher than RD.
+Sorting the “ED to RD Acceptance Ratio” column in our Excel chart, we learn that a few of the biggest outliers are Bates, Carleton, Dartmouth, Claremont McKenna, Haverford, Northeastern, Swarthmore, and Williams, all with ED acceptance rates at least three times higher than RD.
 Most of these schools are even filling more than half their freshman class from Early Decision acceptances.